oicr-gsi/shesmu/language.md

 cannot be guaranteed, it will return an optional of _type_.
 To create a JSON `null` value, use `` ` ` As json ``.

+- _expr_ `As {` _count_ [`,`] `}`
+Takes the values in _expr_, which must be a list, into an optional tuple with _count_ elements.
+If the list does not have enough elements, the empty optional is returned.
+If the right number is provided, they will be converted as a tuple in arbitrary order.
+If `,` is included after the target count, lists with extra values will be converted and the extra values discarded; otherwise, a list with too many values will also result in an empty optional.

+It is worth remembering that Shesmu removes duplicate values, so `[1, 1] As {2}` will return an empty optional because `[1, 1]` only has one item in it.

 ### Blocks
 - `Begin`
  _name0_ `=` _expr0_`;`